saeedkarimi94/prss/README.md

+A Go program using the Gin framework to create an API endpoint that fetches an RSS feed from Some Persian News (see them in below) Website and returns it as JSON.

 # Rss API Integration

-A Go program using the Gin framework to create an API endpoint that fetches an RSS feed from Some Persian News (see them in below) Website and returns it as JSON.
+This project focuses on web scraping and crawling news articles from various Iranian news websites.
+It utilizes Golang for efficient web crawling and JSON data generation.
+The primary goal is to provide a tool that gathers up-to-date news content and sends it in a structured JSON format to individuals or systems that require this information.

 | Category | Web Link | Type of Crawl |
 |  :---:  |     :---:      |          :---: |
 | Tech   | [Zoomit](https://www.zoomit.ir/)     | RSS    |